okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/log-streaming/index.md

 ### AWS EventBridge Settings object

 The AWS EventBridge Settings object specifies the configuration for the `aws_eventbridge` Log Stream type.
-You cannot modify the AWS EventBridge Settings properties after the object is created.
+You can't modify the AWS EventBridge Settings properties after the object is created.

 #### AWS EventBridge Settings example